Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Introduction

-Milet and Saldanha \cite{Mil} exhibited, for certain 3D cubiculated regions, a flip invariant called twist.
-In this case, the twist of a tiling is defined by a combinatorial formula that in some sense counts pair of dominoes in opposite directions.
-The twist is closely related to an invariant studied in physics called Hopf number; for details, see Freedman, Hastings, Nayak and Qi~\cite{Freed} and Bednik~\cite{Bed}.
-A more general definition of the twist, in terms of homology, is provided by Freire, Klivans, Saldanha and Milet \cite{refinment}.
-For contractible regions, as cylinders, the twist of a tiling is an integer.
+The twist of a tiling, as introduced by Milet and Saldanha \cite{MS18}, is an invariant under flips defined for a large class of contractible regions contained in $\mathbb{R}^3$, including cylinders.
+In this context, the twist assigns an integer number to each tiling.
+The twist is closely related to the Hopf number, an invariant studied in physics whose existence is linked to the nontriviality of the third homotopy group of the sphere $\pi_3(S^2)=\mathbb{Z}$; for details, see Freedman, Hastings, Nayak and Qi~\cite{FHN11} and Bednik~\cite{Bed19}.
+A more general definition of the twist, applicable to a broader class of regions, is presented by Freire, Klivans, Saldanha and Milet \cite{FKMS22}, using homology theory.

-A balanced nontrivial disk $\D$ is \emph{regular} if any two tilings of $\D \times [0,N]$ with the same twist can be joined by a sequence of flips once extra vertical space is added; more precisely, any two tilings with the same twist are equivalent under the relation $\sim$ defined in Section~\ref{sec:definitions}.
-Saldanha~\cite{Sal} showed that rectangles $[0,L] \times [0,M]$ with $LM$ even are regular if and only if $\min\{L,M\} >2$.
-Furthermore, it is proved in~\cite{SalProb}, for a regular disk $\D$, that the cardinality of the largest connected component under flips of $\D \times [0,N]$ is $\Theta(N^{-\frac{1}{2}}|\mathcal{T}(\D \times[0,N])|)$.
+A balanced nontrivial disk $\D$ is \emph{regular} if any two tilings of $\R_N$ with the same twist can be joined by a sequence of flips once additional vertical space is added; equivalently, any two tilings with the same twist are equivalent under the relation $\sim$.
+Saldanha~\cite{Sal22} showed that rectangles $[0,L] \times [0,M]$ with $LM$ even are regular if and only if $\min\{L,M\}>2$.
+Furthermore, it is proved in~\cite{Sal21}, for a regular disk $\D$, that the cardinality of the largest connected component under flips of $\R_N$ is $\Theta(N^{-\frac{1}{2}}|\mathcal{T}(\R_N)|)$.

+The domino group $G_\D$ and the even domino group $G_{\D}^+$ of a disk $\D$, first defined in~\cite{Sal22}, are fundamental to determine the regularity of $\D$.
+As a set, $G_\D$ is defined as the quotient of $\bigcup_{N \geq 1} \mathcal{T}(\R_N)$ by the equivalence relation $\sim$.
+The group operation in $G_\D$ is given by the concatenation, the identity element is $\tl_{\text{vert},2}$ and the inverse of a tiling $\tl$ is the tiling $\tl^{-1}$ obtained by reflecting $\tl$ on the $xy$-plane.
+The even domino group $G_{\D}^+$ is the subgroup of $G_\D$ consisting of tilings with even height.
+Consequently, $G_\D^+$ is a normal subgroup of index two of $G_{\D}$.